-Example her reliable and independent sources for customer identifica s.2(1)(a) (iv) & s.2(1)(d) (i)(D), \$ch.
+Examples of reliable and independent sources for customer identification purposes s.2(1)(a) 1 (iv) & s.2(1)(d) (i)(D), Sch.
 2 1 The identity of an individual physically present in Hong Kong should be verified by reference to their Hong Kong identify card or travel document.
-Fls should always identify and and/or verify a Hong Kong resident's identity by reference to their Hong Kong identity card, certificate of identity or document of identity.
+Fls should always identify and/or verify a Hong Kong resident's identity by reference to their Hong Kong identity card, certificate of identity or document of identity.
 The identity of a non-resident should be verified by reference to their valid travel document.
-2 For non-resident individuals who are not physically present in Hong Kong, Fls may identify and or verify their identity by reference to the following documents: (a) a valid international passport or other travel document; or (b) a current national (i.e. Government or State-issued) identity card bearing the photograph of the individual; or (c) current valid national (i.e. Government or State-issued) driving license 67 incorporating photographic evidence of the identity of the applicant, issued by a competent national or state authority.
-3 Travel document means a passport or some other document furnished with a photograph of the holder establishing to the satisfaction of an immigration officer-the identity and nationality, domicile or place of permanent residence of the holder.
-The following documents constitute travel documents for the purpose of identity verification: (a) Permanent Resident Identity Card of Macau Special Administrative Region; (b) Mainland Travel Permit for Taiwan Residents; (c) Seaman's Identity Document (issued under and in accordance with the International Labour Organisation Convention//Seafarers Identity Document Convention 1958); (d) Taiwan Travel Permit for Mainland Residents; (e) Permit for residents of Macau issued by Director of Immigration; (f) Exit-entry Permit for Travelling to and from Hong Kong and Macau for Official Purposes; and (g) Exit-entry Permit for Travelling to and from Hong Kong and Macau.
-4 For minors born in Hong Kong who are not in possession of a valid travel document or Hong Kong identity card 68 , their identity should be verified by reference to the minor's Hong Kong birth certificate.
-Whenever establishing relations with a minor, the identity of the minor's parent or guardian representing or accompanying the minor should also be recorded and verified in accordance with the above requirements.
+2 2 For non-resident individuals who are not physically present in Hong Kong, Fls may identify and or verify their identity by reference to the following documents: (a) a valid international passport or other travel document; or (b) a current national (i.e. Government or State-issued) identity card bearing the photograph of the individual; or (c) current valid national (i.e. Government or State-issued) driving license 56 incorporating photographic evidence of the identity of the applicant, issued by a competent national or state authority.
+3 3 Travel document means a passport or some other document furnished with a photograph of the holder establishing the identity and nationality, domicile or place of permanent residence of the holder.
+The following documents constitute travel documents for the purpose of identity verification: (a) Permanent Resident Identity Card of Macau Special Administrative Region; (b) Mainland Travel Permit for Taiwan Residents; (c) Seaman's Identity Document (issued under and in accordance with the International Labour Organisation Convention/Seafarers Identity Document Convention 1958); (d) Taiwan Travel Permit for Mainland Residents; (e) Permit for residents of Macau issued by Director of Immigration; (f) Exit-entry Permit for Travelling to and from Hong Kong and Macau for Official Purposes; and (g) Exit-entry Permit for Travelling to and from Hong Kong and Macau.